Effective Monday, November 23, 2020, the library will be open for browsing, fax/copy,

 - All toys have been removed from the Children’s Room to prevent the spread of germs.

 - All library programming is virtual at this time.
+As the weather improves, some programs may be scheduled in-person, outdoors, with appropriate social distancing and masking.

 Frequently Asked Questions